lynnfaraday/aresmush.com/_root/mush-101/telling-your-story.md

 Whether a scene has reached its natural conclusion, or it must be cut short due to pesky thing called real life, all good scenes must come to an end.
 Here's how that motorcycle scene ended, after a little chat by the runway.

 > Cate smiles a little, "I'll see you," she yells back over the motor.
 She watches him drive away for a few moments before tucking the earbuds back in her ears and returning to her chilling out.

-## Next Steps

-Now you know how to run a scene.
-Keep reading for the next part of the tutorial: [Important Commands](/mush-101/important-commands).